carinatze/Workout-Manager/README.md

 plan for their workouts for the week.

 **Why is this project of interest to you?**
 This project is of interest to me because I want to personally be able to use this application.
-Since quaratine has begun, I noticed that I was not feeling my best mentally and physically.
+Since quarantine has begun, I noticed that I was not feeling my best mentally and physically.
 Thus, I decided to start investing in my health.
 When I first started out, it was really difficult for me to get into the routine of working out by myself and not in a gym with various equipment to use, where I would mainly utilize the treadmill and other weight machines.
 I had